open-siege/siege-studio/docs/index.md

 With the GUI front-end portion of various games supported, the next and final component would be to create a full engine replacement, using the code from the previous projects as a base, to be able to play any of the above games without any original binaries.

-The goal is to incorporate the logic from 3Space Studio with OGRE 3D, and potentially other libraries, to recreate the simulation aspects of each game, and work directly with Siege Shell, and eventually fully incorporate it, as to have a fully open-source implementation of Dynamix's classic games.
+The goal is to incorporate the logic from Siege Studio with OGRE 3D, and potentially other libraries, to recreate the simulation aspects of each game, and work directly with Siege Shell, and eventually fully incorporate it, as to have a fully open-source implementation of Dynamix's classic games.